greenbender/django-sample/README.md

 export INSTANCE_NAME=${PROJECT_NAME}
 ```

 Set the user for the instance.
-For development this can be your regualar
+For development this can be your regular
 user.
 For production you should use the instance name.

 ```bash